It is a great way to engage with your online audience and enhance your brand profile.

 Feeling excited and can’t wait to start?
 Good.

 Before you get on to letting people know about your competition, there are some pieces to put in place to make it success:

 1. Which Social Media Platform?

-Pinterest is the most visual site, which makes it perfect for photo-based competition.
+Instagram is the most visual site, which makes it perfect for photo-based competition.
 Twitter works well for verbal competitions.
 Make sure to use hashtags to track entries.
-Another way is to use twitter own vine video and run vine competitions.
 Facebook works well for photos, videos and sweepstakes.

 2. Set your Rules and Make the Process Transparent

 It is important to be upfront and clear how are you going to pick your winners.
 All three platforms have each specific rules.
 It is useful to know the rules before you decide on platform and competition.